hlefebvr/idol/documentation/decomposition_methods/dantzig_wolfe.rst

 Automatic reformulation in Idol
 -------------------------------

-The simplest way to solve a problem using column generation and idol is through its automatic reformulation feature.
+The simplest way to solve_with_farkas_pricing a problem using column generation and idol is through its automatic reformulation feature.
 To use this, one simply needs to give the *original space* formulation of the problem (here, the *so-called* direct model) and to indicate which constraints should be moved to the pricing problem (here, the knapsack constraints).